-The assessment panel will evaluate the project's overall artistic and cultural contribution, engagement, and impact by considering:
+The peer assessment panel will evaluate the project's overall artistic and cultural contribution, engagement, and impact by considering the:

-- The contribution and impact of the project to the development of B.C. artists and arts and cultural practitioners, artistic communities, and other communities the applicant serves as demonstrated through programming, audience development, outreach, and editorial or curatorial choices. - How the project will contribute to the development of the art form(s) and cultural practices in B.C. - The level of artistry, risk, originality, and production values achieved. - Integrity of the project including ethical approaches to: - Research, collaborative processes, source materials, cultural considerations, and protocols. - Engagement with Indigenous people, communities, practices, materials, beliefs. - Meaningful contribution to equity-deserving and under-represented artistic practices, arts practitioners, and cultural communities.

-• Practices and protocols to eliminate cultural appropriation.
+- Contribution of the project to the development of B.C. artists and arts practitioners, arts practices, and artistic communities in B.C. as demonstrated through programming, audience development, outreach, and editorial or curatorial choices. - Level of artistry, risk, originality, and production values achieved. - Integrity of the project including: - Ethical approaches to research, collaboration, source materials, and other cultural considerations. - o Respectful engagement with Indigenous people, communities, practices, materials, and beliefs. - o Policies and protocols to eliminate cultural appropriation.